How to start paying student loans

-Most federal student loans require borrowers to begin making payments six months after they graduate, drop below half-time enrollment or leave school.
-This period of time is called a grace period.
+Most federal student loans require borrowers to begin making payments six months after graduation, drop below half-time enrollment or leave school.
+This period before you must start paying is called a forbearance or grace period.
 Parents who took out PLUS loans don’t automatically have this grace period, though they can request one.

 How do I make my first student loan payment?

 To make your first student loan payment, you’ll need to set up an account with your loan servicer or lender.
-You will receive a billing statement from your servicer before your first payment is due; this statement will let you know the payment amount and the due date, and it may include instructions on how to make the payment.
+You will receive a billing statement from your servicer before your first payment is due.
+This statement will tell you the payment amount and the due date, and it may include instructions on how to make the payment.

 What if I don’t have a job yet?

-If your student loan payments become due and you don’t have a job or any other sources of income, there are ways to apply for temporary relief.
+If your student loan payments become due and you don’t have a job or any other sources of income, you may be able to apply for temporary relief.

-If you have private student loans, you’ll need to speak with your individual lender.
-Private lenders may have their own deferment options for borrowers who are unemployed, though these are temporary solutions.
+If you have private student loans, you’ll need to speak with your lender.
+Private lenders may have deferment options for unemployed borrowers, though these are temporary solutions.